What to Wear in Spain in Winter: By Region + Packing Tips

 What to Wear in Málaga or Southern Spain in Winter

-That said, mornings and evenings still call for an extra layer, especially if you’re staying inland.
-Cities further west — like Seville in winter — tend to be a bit drier than Málaga, but you’ll still want something warm once the sun goes down.
+Just don’t get cocky.
+Mornings and evenings still need an extra layer, especially if you’re staying inland or you’re out after sunset.
+Cities further west can be a bit drier than Málaga, but even if you’re visiting Seville in winter, you’ll still want something warm once the sun disappears though.

-It’s one of Europe’s warmest winter spots, so don’t be surprised if you see locals and tourists having lunch outdoors, even in January.
+Southern Sapin is one of Europe’s warmest winter spots, so don’t be surprised if you see people eating lunch outside in January like this is completely normal behaviour.

 What to Wear in Valencia and the East Coast

-Valencia’s winters are similar to Barcelona’s — mild but breezy, with occasional cold snaps inland.
-Thanks to its location between the coast and the mountains, the weather can swing quickly.
+Valencia’s winters are similar to Barcelona’s, mild but breezy, with occasional cold snaps inland.
+However, thanks to its location between the coast and the mountains, the weather can swing quickly.

 Your best bet is smart layering.
-Locals favour sleek coats, stylish boots, and warm jumpers.
-Avoid bulky pieces; opt instead for a well-fitted coat and scarf combo that keeps you warm and blends in.
+You’ll see locals in sleek coats, stylish boots, and warm jumpers.

-👉 Good to know: Watch out for coastal humidity — it can make the air feel colder than the forecast suggests, especially in the early mornings and evenings.
+Watch out for coastal humidity which can make the air feel colder than the forecast suggests, especially in the early mornings and evenings.

 Woman wearing a cosy white jumper and dark trousers on a rooftop terrace overlooking the Sagrada Família in Barcelona, showing typical winter fashion in Spain’s mild Mediterranean climate.